Hassanyare/Minor_Applied_Data_Science/README.md

 ## 3.2 Strategy and planning

-Since this is not the first iteration of the project, we decided to redo the analysis of last groups work and build upon their work.
-We also planned on doing research on new techniques, other than the ones last group used, to categorize the patient groups.
+This is not the first iteration of the project, There have been two other iterations of this project.
+To build upon the [research](https://github.com/Hassanyare/Applied-Data-Science/blob/master/paper_ortho_eyes.pdf) done by last group, we decided to redo their analysis and validate their results.
+Furthermore we planned on doing research on new techniques, other than the ones last group used, to categorize the patient groups.

+See the figure below for our long term plan.

 ![LONG-TERM-PLAN](https://github.com/Hassanyare/Minor_Applied_Data_Science/blob/master/fotos/plan.PNG)

-During the beginning of the semister i was able to write down a cooperation agreement that could help us a project group to finish the project succesfully.
-As mentioned in the [coopration](https://github.com/Hassanyare/Minor_Applied_Data_Science/blob/master/Cooperation%20agreement.pdf) agreement, we used Microsoft DevOps as a scrum tool.
+At the beginning of the semister i was able to write down a [coopration](https://github.com/Hassanyare/Minor_Applied_Data_Science/blob/master/Cooperation%20agreement.pdf) agreement that could help us a project group to finish the project succesfully.
+As mentioned in the agreement, we used Microsoft DevOps as a scrum tool.
 How scrum is used is explained in the Coopration agreement.

 Here are the tasks that i did during this minor.

 |  |      |     |      |    |     |
 |-:|----| --- | --- | --- | --- |